solo-io/gloo/docs/content/advanced_configuration/consul_kv.md

 `glooctl` provides a convenience to get started writing Gloo resources for use with Consul.

-Using `glooctl add route ... --yaml` and `glooctl create ... --yaml` will output YAML-formatted objects which can be stored as values in Consul.
+Using `glooctl add route ... -o yaml` and `glooctl create ... -o yaml` will output YAML-formatted objects which can be stored as values in Consul.

 For example: